Bird vocalization: Alarm

+Mimicry

 Some birds are excellent vocal mimics.
 In some tropical species, mimics such as the drongos may have a role in the formation of mixed-species foraging flocks.
 Vocal mimicry can include conspecifics, other species or even man-made sounds.
 Many hypotheses have been made on the functions of vocal mimicry including suggestions that they may be involved in sexual selection by acting as an indicator of fitness, help brood parasites, or protect against predation, but strong support is lacking for any function.
 Many birds, especially those that nest in cavities, are known to produce a snakelike hissing sound that may help deter predators at close range.

+Starlings imitate a variety of other avian species and have a repertoire of about 15–20 distinct imitations.
+They also imitate a few sounds other than those of wild birds.
+The calls of abundant species or calls that are simple in frequency structure and show little amplitude modulation are preferentially imitated.
+Dialects of mimicked sounds can be local.

+Echolocation

 Some cave-dwelling species, including the oilbird and swiftlets (Collocalia and Aerodramus species), use audible sound (with the majority of sonic location occurring between 2 and 5 kHz) to echolocate in the darkness of caves.
-The only bird known to make use of infrasound (at about 20 Hz) is the western capercaillie.

-The hearing range of birds is from below 50 Hz (infrasound) to around 12 kHz, with maximum sensitivity between 1 and 5 kHz.
-The black jacobin is exceptional in producing sounds at about 11.8 kHz.
-It is not known if they can hear these sounds.